pclucas14/execution-tracing/README.md

 # My Tracer

-A comprehensive Python function call tracer that provides detailed insights into function execution, including call hierarchies, timing, arguments, return values, and external calls.
+A comprehensive Python function call tracer that provides detailed insights into function execution with scope-based filtering, call hierarchies, argument logging, and external call detection.

 ## Features

-- **Function Call Tracing**: Track function calls with detailed timing information
+- **Scope-Based Tracing**: Restrict tracing to specific directories or projects
-- **Call Hierarchy Visualization**: See the nested structure of function calls with indentation
+- **Call Hierarchy Visualization**: See the nested structure of function calls with proper indentation
-- **Argument and Return Value Logging**: Capture input arguments and return values
+- **Argument Logging**: Capture and intelligently format function arguments
-- **External Call Detection**: Identify calls to functions outside the traced scope
+- **External Call Detection**: Identify and optionally track calls to functions outside the traced scope
-- **Flexible Configuration**: Customize tracing behavior with various options
+- **JSON Output**: Structured output format for easy parsing and analysis
-- **Multiple Output Formats**: Support for console output and file logging
+- **Configurable Filtering**: Control what gets traced and logged
-- **Performance Metrics**: Execution time tracking for performance analysis
+- **Command-Line Interface**: Easy-to-use script for tracing any Python program

 ## Installation